Historical Markers in

 The early 20th century brought further advancements and changes to Darke County.
 The arrival of the railroad in the late 1800s facilitated trade and allowed for the transportation of goods to larger markets.
 Industrialization began to take hold, with factories and manufacturing plants being established.
 Today, Darke County is a thriving community with diverse industries, vibrant agriculture, and a strong sense of history and tradition.

-This timeline provides a concise overview of the key events in the history of Darke County, Ohio.
+This timeline provides a condensed summary of the historical journey of Darke County, Ohio.

 • 1809 - Darke County is established on March 1, 1809